apache/activemq-artemis/docs/user-manual/en/using-server.md

          --encoding <encoding>
              The encoding that text files should use

+         --etc <etc>
+             Directory where ActiveMQ configuration is located.
+Paths can be absolute or relative to artemis.instance directory ('etc' by default)

          --failover-on-shutdown
              Valid for shared store: will shutdown trigger a failover?
 (Default: